Interview

 Design for Healing at Home

 How can design help you heal at home — when home no longer feels like a safe place?
-For architect and designer Anna Liubimova, that question sits at the heart of her brand SESTRÁ and her new collection presented at this year's 3daysofdesign.
-The project explores the home as a place where emotional life unfolds in all its messiness — where we break down, rebuild routines, seek comfort and, hopefully, begin to heal.
+For architect and designer Anna Liubimova, that question lies at the heart of her brand SESTRÁ and her new collection debut at this year's 3daysofdesign.
+A project that examines the home as a place where emotional life unfolds in all its messiness — where we break down, rebuild routines, seek comfort and, hopefully, begin to heal.

 “A home holds the notions of safety, privacy and a sense of agency of our surroundings.
 When that is broken, the question becomes what it takes to rebuild a home.”